Hoeijmakers/Plot_FastChem/README.md

 ```
 This first changes the colour of the TP profile to green, then changes its linestyle to solid, then changes the styles of all the abundance profiles to dashed, then provides a path to write the figure to, and finally executes the plotting again.

-Below is the header of the init method of the FCO object, including an overview of all the attributes and methods that can be used:
+Below is the header of the init method of the FCO object, including an overview of all the attributes and methods that can be used.

+## Notes on compatibility
+1) This code is designed to work with the chemistry output of FastChem 2.
+It will still work with FastChem 1 (<https://github.com/exoclime/FastChem>), but the species labels will not be formatted properly in the legend.
+2) To run this code, you need to have astropy (<https://www.astropy.org>) installed.

 ```python
         """